Complete Guide

 Safety and Dosage

-Therapeutic Dose: Research trials typically use 30-100mg saffron extract or 6-12 threads daily.
+Therapeutic Dose30-100mg saffron extract or 6-12 threads daily

-• Patients on antidepressants or mood medications should discuss potential interactions
+Pregnant women should consult healthcare providers before using saffron.
+Patients on antidepressants or mood medications should discuss potential interactions with their doctor.

 Quality Matters: Higher compound concentrations in Kashmiri saffron mean fewer threads needed to achieve therapeutic doses, potentially reducing cost for regular supplementation.

-Authentication and Fraud Prevention
+Authentication & Fraud Prevention

 Common Adulteration Methods